 Learn in this article how to use Yin yoga for stress relief:

-Yin yoga is a very gentle yoga practice and is, therefore, a great way to release tension and relieve stress.
+Yin yoga by definition is a very gentle yoga practice and is, therefore, a great way to release tension and relieve stress.
 Usually, only a few poses are practiced during one session and the poses are held for three to five minutes, up to even 20 minutes.